 - A letter of permission from a high school counselor or administrator indicating how the student will be able to handle the increased academic load.

-- Submit a dual enrollment application to the Office of Undergraduate Admission (To request an application, visit the Office of Undergraduate Admission or check with your high school counselor).
+- Submit a dual enrollment application to the Office of Undergraduate Admission.

 - Students must be in their junior or senior year of high school.

 Summer Term -- April 15

 COURSE AVAILABILITY AND FEES:

 A. Dual Enrollment students in a high school with access to Washington State’s Running Start program may enroll in one or two available* courses** per fall or spring terms in the following departments only:

 B. Dual Enrollment students enrolled in a high school without access to Washington State’s Running Start program may enroll in up to two available and appropriatee*** courses from any department during fall and/or spring terms.

 C. Dual Enrollment students pay a reduced tuition rate of $360.00 per course, as well as a $15.00 administrative fee each term.
 This per course rate is subject to change, based on annual review of all tuition charges and/or subsequent faculty compensation structure changes.

 A. A different Dual Enrollment tuition rate will be in effect during summer sessions.